Infinite (De)coding, or “His wit’s as thick as a Tewkesbury mustard.”

 now, to mock your own grinning? quite chap-fallen?

 It is unclear to me who or what serves as Yorick in Infinite Jest other than Dr. James Orin Incandenza's film company Poor Yorick Entertainmentin Elizabethan times, it might have been the skull of comedic actor Richard Tarlton.
-I also didn’t positively identify Horatio, who at times seems to be Hal’s “brother”, Mario.
+I also didn’t positively identify Horatio, who at times seems to be Hal’s “brother”, Mario, and yet may actually be Ortho Stice when he’s angry.
 There are many aspects of the novel I have been unable to and unwilling to even attempt to decode, but there is so much coding present that I cannot [sic] actually present all of my theories here.
+I probably have gotten a bunch of the decoding wrong, and I apologize if my ramble becomes incoherent — it is compounded by the tangential nature of the novel.

 One of the names that first overtly indicated to me that the Oxford/Shakespeare identity is a possible key code for Infinite Jest is Otis P. Lord (p.
 321), the referee for the game Eschaton, i.e. the end of history (which at the time of Infinite Jest’s publication was popularized by American political scientist Francis Fukuyama after the fall of the Soviet Union).
 If one watches enough Alexander Waugh videos (https://www.youtube.com/@alexanderwaugh7036) decoding Shakespeare’s sonnets and other texts, one will come to know that “T” can stand pictorially for “ox” or “Trinity”, i.e. “Oxford” or “God/Lord”, and that “P” is part of the Christian symbol Chi Rho.
 Otis P. Lord decoded is possibly “Our God is Christ the Lord” or, if “P” is taken as “play”, “Our Oxford is Lord of the Play”.
 During Eschaton (an allusion to Stanley Kubrick’s Dr. Strangelove), the tennis courts are set up with a map of the world, not unlike the Elizabethan playhouse The Globe, i.e. “All the world’s a stage” (As You Like It, Act 2, Scene 7).